chicken vindaloo

 3. Sugar is used to cut down the pungency from garlic and vinegar.
 So do not skip it.
 It should not sweeten the dish.
 You can add a bit more if you prefer.

 4. Water: Adjust the amount of water as needed to cook your chicken.
 Usually organic chicken or NON-GMO chicken need more water to cook.
-If using the regular kind of chicken, then it will let out lots of moisture & may need lesser water.
+If using the regular chicken, it may let out lots of moisture & require lesser water.

 5. To increase the heat: Just mix together some red chilli powder with little water and pour it to the pot.

-6. The color of your vindaloo will depend on the red chilies used.
+6. The color of your vindaloo depends on the red chilies used.
 But that will not affect the taste.

 Video